 While there are many different time-slots, we choose the early morning one to avoid crowds and for the pleasant morning light, which is usually better for photography.

 The Grand Canyon helicopter flights are popular, and the landing zone can accommodate multiple helicopters.
 Because we chose the first flight of the morning, we had the whole place to ourselves!

 Have any questions about my helicopter flight over the Grand Canyon?
 Have you ever been before?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!